 The proposed scheme is very easily applicable to any user with limited computer knowledge, and if properly constructed, can provide an integrated solution and a reference internet system for the laymen as well as the professional in the computer area.

-The proposed scheme is simple and involves only a few simple steps (but demanding ones):
+The scheme I have implement is simple and involves only a few simple steps (but demanding ones):

 - Review and examine all your bookmarks, and decide which ones are of importance and which are not.
-Select the important ones and either delete the unimportant or not longer valid bookmarks or store them in a temporary folder or catalog for further usage,
+Select the important ones and either delete the unimportant or no longer valid bookmarks or store them in a temporary folder or catalog for further usage,

 - Organize the bookmarks you use into two separate categories according to their usability.
 Namely action items and reference items.
 Implement the action items category (#1 in the picture) in the bookmarks bar of Chrome (or any other browser) and the reference categories (#2, #3 & #4 in the picture) in the normal bookmark places (according to the browser you use).